baltzell/clas12-NERSC/nick/README.md

 This directory also contains symlinks at JLab to the files below, so one could clone it and access/copy the files that way if that's easier.
+Stuff from CVMFS can be read directly, or copied locally if that is more efficient.

 ## Raw Data